 History can tell a lot about a lawyer.
 But history also provides a looking glass view to the future.

 Paul’s vision of a 21st Century law firm reached well-beyond the money and accolades.
-Paul wanted to build a law firm that focused on the “Client Experience,” and not just on results.
+Paul wanted to build a law firm that focused on the “client experience,” and not just on results.
 He also wanted a law firm that was involved in the community, involved in charitable events, and a law firm that was at the forefront of giving back to those in need.
-These ideas would provide the hallmarks of what would become The Powell Law Firm.
+These ideas would provide the hallmarks of what would become The Paul Powell Law Firm.

 “There are a lot of guys on television saying, ‘hire me,’ but how do you know which lawyer is truly trustworthy?
 I think that starts with caring.
 I can point to my success in the past — that very few lawyers can equal; all these cases over $1 Million that I’ve settled (now more than 70 cases).
 But people need more during this process than just the result.
 It’s tough to fake that you truly care about people.”

-When The Powell Law Firm began in 2013, the Client Experience became the driving force.
+When The Paul Powell Law Firm began in 2013, the client experience became the driving force.
 Paul immediately initiated an open-door policy for clients that is still in effect today.

 “I always encourage clients to come into the office,” Paul said.
 “I want to know who you are.
 I want to recognize your face, not just your medical records.
 Bring your family, bring your kids with you.
 I want to feel what you feel; to sit in that discomfort together and to really talk about what you are going through.
 Most of those meetings, I sit there and listen.
 There is venting.
 There is frustration.
 And there can be sadness.
 But it is a unifying process for client and lawyer.
 In the end, you know someone really hears you and sees what you are going through.”